TreeMama/iSeaTree-React-Prototype/README.md

 questions about App Store Connect credentials.
 Expo can handle creation of provisioning profile.
 This worked smoothly and was easier than populating fields by hand.

-In App Store Connect, reate an entry for iSeaTree.
+In App Store Connect, you will see a newly-created entry for iSeaTree.
 Upload the icon (`icon.png` in the `assets` folder).
+Populate the remaining fields.

 ### Builds
 Start the build using `expo build:ios`.